 Paralegal Career Opportunities

-The need for well-trained, competent legal professionals has never been greater.
-Paralegals in Ontario now have their own scope of practice and, within these permitted areas, are an affordable option for legal services.
+Paralegals in Ontario now have their own scope of practice and, within these permitted areas, provide an affordable option for legal services.

 Paralegals may act independently in the representation of clients.
 Paralegals may represent clients in small claims matters; landlord/tenant matters; matters before all federal and provincial agencies, Boards and Commissions as well as tribunals such as the Landlord Tenant Board and the Workplace Safety and Insurance Board.
 They may also appear on summary conviction procedure criminal offences.